GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Terminology/Code-Systems/CodeSystem-WPASEventType.page.md

 ## {{page-title}}

-This snapshot of the PAS Event Type CodeSystem is not owned nor managed by Data Standards Team or the FHIR Service.
+WPAS Event Type CodeSystem is owned and managed by Digital Health and Care Wales WPAS.
+These are not a data standard and this snapshot is for example use only.

 {{render:https://fhir.nhs.wales/CodeSystem/WPASEventType}}